Updated: Jun 22

 Refillable Oat m*lk has been top of our stock wish list for aaaages now.
-There are lots of companies offering it (ReRooted, Devon; Oato, Cumbria), but sadly none that worked for us (mostly due to being too far away).
+There are lots of companies offering it (ReRooted, Devon; Oato, Cumbria), but sadly none that we could work with as they are all too far away.
 We also looked at making it with a Nutramilk machine in the shop, but came away deciding it was way too inefficient, and the feedback we heard was that the end product was no better than anything you could easily make up at home anyway.

 As an interim measure, we brought in Minor Figures tetrapak cartons during the latest lockdown for a few reasons.
 Firstly we wanted to give people the chance to try it, as it really does taste awesome (in my humble opinion this is the best dairy alternative there is, both in taste, and in carbon footprint reduction), but also because we were increasingly being asked for it.
-It seems that oat m*lk, for a few of our customers at least, was the only thing they were having to go to a supermarket for.
-So imagine our delight when we saw that Minor Figures were launching a new refill station!
+Imagine our delight when we saw that Minor Figures were launching a new refill station!
 Awesome!
 However, as always, we like to show due diligence with these things and investigate further before we wade on in!
 So, here's what we found...

-The tetrapak cartons are happily fully recyclable in our area, so all of our local councils will take them away at the kerbside and turn them back into something else (when I refer to our local councils I have checked with Cherwell, South Northamptonshire, Stratford on Avon, West Oxfordshire and Daventry councils), so that's grand.
-In some parts of the UK it is still not possible to do this, thereby totally changing the outlook on this.
-The cartons each weigh 32g, plus the box outer for each 6 cartons.
+The tetrapak cartons are, happily, fully recyclable in our area, so all of our local councils will take them away at the kerbside and turn them back into something else (when I refer to our local councils I have checked with Cherwell, South Northamptonshire, Stratford on Avon, West Oxfordshire and Daventry councils), so that's grand.
+In some parts of the UK it is still not possible to do this, thereby making this a no brainer from the outset!

-We currently sell our Tetrapak cartons at £1.75/1l, or £1.85/1l for the organic stuff.
-The refills cost us more at the moment as they are hand poured, so we would be selling 1l of the non organic m*lk for around the £2.00 mark.
+We currently sell our Tetrapak cartons at £1.90/1l for the organic stuff.
+The refills cost us more at the moment as they are hand poured, so we would be selling 1l of the non organic m*lk for around the £2.00 mark (the RRP is £2.50/l).
 There are currently no imminent plans to offer the organic drink on refill.
-So it would, initially at least, be slightly more expensive to you for a refill, than to go with a tetrapak.

 So what's the verdict then?